arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 Down in the valley live the **Shadowbound**.
 They have never seen the mountain; it is hidden by layers upon layers of thick fog.
 All they know are the "Shadows" - the confusing objects that the Latent Beings cast down into the valley.

 The shadow-folk inhabit a strange world.
-On earth, when you or I cast a shadow, we agree it is a flatter thing than ourselves.
-But here, the reverse is true.
+On Earth, when you or I cast a shadow, we agree it is a flatter thing than ourselves.
+But here, the opposite.
 A single, simple Being casts a shadow made of a million flickering pieces.

-Stranger yet, on earth we cannot touch our shadows, cannot hold one in our palm.
-But here in the valley, the shadows are the _only_ things one can touch.
+Stranger yet, on Earth we cannot touch our shadows, much less hold one in our palm.
+But in the valley, the shadows are tangible.
 They are solid, but the fog warps how they appear, blurring edges and hiding structure.
 The Beings themselves are untouchable, felt only through the shapes they cast into the fog.
 To make matters worse, two different Beings may cast shadows so alike that no eye in the valley could swear which one stood above.

 This is the story of how, once, long ago, the Shadowbound decided they wanted to understand the mountain.